GabrielKaiserQFin/PerplexR/README.md

 optimizeCode("z <- function(x) scale(x)^2")
 ```

-    The R code "z <- function(x) scale(x)^2" is a simple function that squares the scaled value of a given vector x.
-While the code is concise, there are a few ways to optimize it for speed and readability.
+    The R code can be optimized by using the inverse operation of `scale()` instead of computing the square of the result.
+This can be done as follows:
+    ```
+    z <- function(x) 1 / (scale(x) + 1)
+    ```
+    This code will produce the same output as the original code, but it will be more efficient as it avoids the need to compute the square of the result.

 ### translateCode: